manighahrmani/tkinter-replacement/README.md

 # Tkinter Replacement Project

 This repository contains a simple GUI program implemented using different Python GUI toolkits.
-The main file, `version_tkinter`, uses Tkinter, while the other Python files implement the same application using various other toolkits.
+The main file, [`version_tkinter.py`](version_tkinter.py), uses Tkinter, while the other Python files implement the same application using various other libraries.

-## Getting Started

-To get started with this project, you need to create a virtual environment and install the dependencies listed in `requirements.txt`.

 ### Prerequisites